 After fermenting the waste for 14 days, mix 1 part of fermented kitchen waste to 3 parts of soil.
 (OPTIONAL: You can dilute 20ml of EMAS* to 1L of water and spray the mixture with it.
 This will help speed up decomposition.)

-The mixture is acidic when first dug in.
-Roots of young plants /seedlings must not come into contact with the compost during this time.
-Leave the Bokashi waste for 2 to 3 weeks to decompose, (so the acids are neutralized,) before sowing or transplanting.
+Bokashi ferment is acidic when first dug in.
+Roots of young plants /seedlings must not come into contact with the mixture during this time.
+Leave the Bokashi waste for 2 to 3 weeks to fully decompose, (so the acids are neutralized,) before sowing or transplanting.
 Once the waste has been completely broken down, the compost can be used as a rich top-soil and/or soil amendment.

 *Effective Microorganisms Activated Solution (EMAS) is "liquid Bokashi" made by mixing a solution of EM-1 culture, molasses, and dechlorinated water or "hugas bigas."

 EM-1 mother culture and molasses kits are available on our website.
 Information on the many applications of EMAS can also be found on the How-To tab of this page: